 Ferry County Voluntary Stewardship Program (VSP)

-Ferry Conservation District has been leading the charge in developing, implementing and monitoring Washington State’s Voluntary Stewardship Program (VSP) in Ferry County.
+Ferry Conservation District led the charge in developing, implementing, and monitoring Washington State’s Voluntary Stewardship Program (VSP) in Ferry County.
 After many months of work, a work group consisting of Ferry County landowners, the Ferry County Planning Department, a Ferry County Commissioner, and chaired by the Ferry Conservation District completed the planning process.
 The Ferry County VSP Work Plan, prepared by Anchor QEA, was approved in November 2018.
 (To read Ferry County's Work Plan, click here.)

 The VSP provides an alternative approach for counties to address our state’s Growth Management Act (GMA) requirements.
 The program uses a watershed-based, collaborative stewardship planning process, and relies on incentive-based practices for protecting critical areas, promoting viable agriculture, and encouraging cooperation among diverse stakeholders.